shambhukumar2019/ARM-CORTEX-M/project/setupI2C.md

 ## Start Condition

-> reset POS bit in CR1. use in master rx mode for more than 2 byte only.

-	1. enable ACK bit in CR1, return ACK if a byte received.
+	1. enable ACK bit in CR1, return ACK if a byte received and clear POS bit in CR1.
 	2. set start bit in CR1 to generate start condition (generates high to low pulse).
 	3. wait until SB bit in SR1 sets.
 	4. read SR1 reg. to clear SB bit in SR1.